PGY1: Pharmacy - CarePathRx Pharmacy Program

 • Management and Leadership

-To successfully complete the residency program, the resident must meet the following criteria:
+To successfully complete the residency program, residents must:

-• Earn Achieved (ACH) in ≥80% of program objectives, without any Needs Improvement (NI) at the end of the program.
+2. Earned Achieved for Residency (ACHR) in ≥80% of program objectives, without any Needs Improvement ratings by the end of the program.

 Manual/Policy and Procedures